 Nota bene, if you get tired of traditional Greek cuisine during your week in Naoussa, Paros, and ask yourself where to eat something else, Pizzarella offers a safe bet – a delicious wood oven Italian pizza!

 9. Get a room in Zefi Hotel!

 The only real downside of the hotel is a quite unappealing neighborhood.
 The littery environment might not be in the domain of the hotel, but sadly it does affect the impression of the guests.
-As long as you ask for the room with a view of the hotel’s nice pool, you will be fine!
+As long as you ask for a room with a view of the hotel’s nice pool, you will be fine!

 10. Indulge in breakfast, and repeat!

-As I’ve visited Zefi Hotel in low season, the restaurant was not fully operational, so I cannot give any feedback on the lunch/dinner offer.
+As I’ve visited Zefi Hotel in the low season, the restaurant was not fully operational, so I cannot give any feedback on the lunch/dinner offer.
 But if we can judge by the breakfast, this place should cover your gastronomical needs!
-Even if we were rare guests at this moment of the year, buffet didn’t seem deficient at all.
-On the contrary, we were able to indulge in strawberries with whipped cream, bananas with honey and walnut, smoothies and cookies, and all the usual components of 4-star breakfast.
+Even if we were rare guests at this moment of the year, the buffet didn’t seem deficient at all.
+On the contrary, we were able to indulge in strawberries with whipped cream, bananas with honey and walnut, smoothies and cookies, and all the usual components of a 4-star breakfast.
 It was a visual and tasteful stimulation for another day of exploring the secrets of Naoussa!

 Pin it for later!